ialbert/biostar-central/README.md

  * Email integration: import previous posts from mailing lists, reply to posts via email
  * RSS Planet: feed aggregation from different sources
  * External authentication: authenticate users with a different web service
- * Low resource utilization and easy deployment
+ * Low resource utilization and easy deployment.
+Host an entire domain, the database, and all related background jobs and serve millions of page views per month on a computer with just 4GB of RAM.

 Support
 -------